Best Things to Do in Daylesford: Where to Eat, Stay & Play

 From indulgent spa escapes to boutique shopping and culinary delights, here are the best things to do in Daylesford for a dreamy getaway.

-Victoria’s beloved spa sanctuary, Daylesford, is an oasis of calm where luxurious spa retreats, charming boutique cottages, and sprawling lavender farms lie encased within acres of breathtaking rural landscapes.
+Victoria’s beloved spa sanctuary, Daylesford, is an oasis of calm where luxurious wellness retreats, charming boutique cottages and lavender-draped farms sit within some of regional Australia’s most serene landscapes.

-To help you plan your escape, we’ve curated an essential guide to the best things to do in Daylesford, covering where to eat, drink, stay, shop, and explore.
+To help you plan your escape — whether you’re here for slow luxury, great food or a countryside reset — we’ve curated a chic, essential guide to the very best things to do in Daylesford, including where to eat, drink, stay, shop and explore.

 Best Things to Do in Daylesford: Eat